-OKLAHOMA CITY - In a development that could complicate prosecution in the Oklahoma City bombing, a local attorney has given an eyewitness account of the movements of defendant Timothy McVeigh minutes before the explosion that seem incompatible with the government's present scenario of events
+OKLAHOMA CITY -- In a development that could complicate prosecution in the Oklahoma City bombing, a local attorney has given an eyewitness account of the movements of defendant Timothy J. McVeigh minutes before the explosion that seem incompatible with the government's present description of the events.

-In the account the government has laid out, McVeigh parked a Ryder rental truck laden with explosives at the north side of the Alfred P. Murrah Federal Building the morning of April 19 and then fled in a nearby getaway car before the bomb exploded.
+In the account the government has laid out, McVeigh, formerly of Pendleton, N.Y., parked a Ryder rental truck laden with explosives at the north side of the Alfred P. Murrah Federal Building the morning of April 19 and then fled in a nearby getaway car before the bomb exploded.

-However, James Linehan, in an interview with the Los Angeles Times, said that shortly before the blast he saw McVeigh driving erratically in a car - not the Ryder truck -around the federal building and then suddenly disappearing into its underground parking area.
+But in an interview with the Los Angeles Times, James R. Linehan said that shortly before the blast, he saw McVeigh driving erratically in a car -- not the Ryder truck -- around the federal building and then suddenly disappearing into its underground parking area.

-Linehan's description matches the battered yellow 1977 Mercury Marquis that McVeigh was driving when he was arrested the day of the blast.
+Linehan's description of the car matches the battered yellow 1977 Mercury Marquis that McVeigh was driving when he was arrested on the day of the blast.

-Linehan, 39, has been interviewed by the FBI and other investigators but was not called to testify before the grand jury that indicted McVeigh and alleged accomplice Terry Nichols earlier this month.
+Linehan, 39, has been interviewed by the FBI and other investigators but was not called to testify before the grand jury that earlier this month indicted McVeigh and Terry L. Nichols.